FarronF/limerick-council-meetings/meetings/2022/06/10-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 4th March 2022.md

 regular basis.
 In his opinion, the cameras should be monitored at the centre on a 24hr/7 days per

+week basis by a member of the Gardaí and not by an ordinary civilian.
+---
-week basis by a member of the Gardaí and not by an ordinary civilian.--- In reply, the Acting Chief Superintendent stated that the Garda Commissioner’s preferred strategy is
+In reply, the Acting Chief Superintendent stated that the Garda Commissioner’s preferred strategy is

 to have as many Gardaí as possible active and visible on the streets.
 He confirmed the current level